Guillemsc/GTweensGodot/README.md

 2. Unpack the `GTweensGodot.zip` folder into the Godot's project root folder.
 3. On the Godot editor, go to `Project/Project Settings/Autoload`, and select `GTweensGodot/Godot/Source/Contexts/GodotGTweensContextNode.cs` to be autoloaded.

+To quickly check if everything has been setup properly, you can go to `GTweensGodot/Godot/Examples/Scenes/` and open any of the example scenes.
+When you run any of those scenes, a simple functionality example should play.

+Troubleshooting:
+- If the example scenes cannot be opened, it probably means that the contents of `GTweensGodot.zip` were not placed on the root of your project, or that the extracted folder has been renamed.
+Make sure you don't change the path nor rename any folder, since this will break scene references.
+- If after playing an example scene, nothing happens, this means that the `GodotGTweensContextNode.cs` has not been autoloaded.
+Make sure to properly follow the second (2) installation step.

 ## 📚 Getting started
 ### Nomenclature
 - Tween: a generic word that indicates some or multiple values being animated.